Toughee/minBudgetJs/README.md

 - Suggesting a new category by making an issue for it
 - Forking the repository and adding anything you think might improve it
 - Reporting any bugs you might find
-- Making pull requests for any issue that you might find